The nursing profession has been around for a very long time. Today there are over 100 different nursing specialties.

 - Supervise the Certified Nursing Assistants (CNAs)

-Some patients are going to need around-the-clock care, so there will always needs to be some RNs on duty.
+Some patients are going to need around-the-clock care, so there will always need to be some RNs on duty.
 RNs usually take the 24 hours in shifts so that there are always nurses available in the day and night.
 This means that as an RN you may end up working nights, weekends, holidays, or be on call.

 If you are interested in the work that RNs do but want to work more regular business hours, then there are some options available.
 There are places of work where RNs are needed but they only operate during normal business hours.
 Places like offices and schools will only require a regular work shift.